 After being involved in a collision, you may have lost your vehicle and sustained injuries.
 Luckily the law allows you to pursue compensation for expenses and losses related to your accident.
 By filing a personal injury lawsuit, you stand to recover the cost of:

 - Emergency care

 If the truck driver who caused your injuries was impaired or distracted at the time of the accident, you may also be awarded punitive damages.
 These damages are meant to punish and discourage extremely reckless behavior.

 How Much Is My Truck Accident Case Worth?

-Just to give you an idea of what to expect, here are some of our past case results:
+To give you an idea of the figures you may be able to recover, here are some of our past case results: